Gurugram Family Court – Mutual Consent Divorce at the Mini Secretariat

 Questions Couples in Gurugram Ask

 The waiver application is always filed first at the Gurugram Family Court.
 The Supreme Court's ruling in Amardeep Singh v.
 Harveen Kaur (2017) empowers Family Courts to grant waivers — and many do.
-However, Haryana courts have been more cautious about this than Delhi courts in practice, and some cases have required a revision or application before the Punjab and Haryana High Court at Chandigarh to get the waiver approved.
-Whether you need to go to Chandigarh depends on how strong your waiver grounds are and the specific court's approach.
+However, Haryana courts have been more cautious than Delhi courts in practice, and some cases have required a revision or application before the Punjab and Haryana High Court at Chandigarh.
+Whether you need to go to Chandigarh depends on how strong your waiver grounds are.
 We assess this from the outset so there are no surprises.

 The First Motion requires personal appearance — ideally both spouses, or one attending with an SPA holder representing the other.
 For later stages, video conferencing may be permitted at the court's discretion where overseas employment is documented.
 We structure NRI cases specifically to minimise travel: the in-person visit is planned to coincide with the First Motion and waiver hearing in a single trip where possible.
 The decree is issued after the Second Motion and can be mailed to both parties.